HYPNOSIS FOR CHILDBIRTH aka HYPNOBIRTHING.

 What is Hypnosis for Childbirth?

-"Birth is a mind-body experience, an intense physical process whose outcome is closely tied to emotions and mental attitude."
+"Birth is a mind-body experience, an intensely physical process whose outcome is closely tied to emotions and mental attitude."
 'The Birth Book' by William Sears MD and Martha Sears RN

 Fear and Expectation